 - Satiety provided by vegetable fibers and proteins

 The negative points of the Mediterranean diet

 - Decreased food quality (heavy metals in fish, pesticides, etc.)

-- Requires an effort of cultural adaptation
+- This requires an effort of cultural adaptation

 - Requires a little cooking